Long-range Coulomb interactions and nonhydrodynamic behavior in thermal quenches in spin ice: Models

 For the case of truncated interactions between the tetrahedral charges, the Hamiltonian becomes

-where again we enforce that $|Q_a| \leq 2$ for all sites $a$.
-The rules governing the dynamics of the two charge models, $H^{\rm CM}_c$ and $H^{\rm CM}_t$, are identical.
-Again, the difference between the two charge models lies in the long-range energetic bias associated with the Coulomb interaction.
+referred to as the charge model with truncated interactions.
+The model is again subjected to the same constraints on charge values and dynamics.
+The difference between the two charge models, $H^{\rm CM}_c$ and $H^{\rm CM}_t$, lies only in the long-range energetic bias associated with the Coulomb interaction.